 The framework enforced by the GDPR, that required financial institutions to map in detail the KYC data collected to be able to retrieve, share, or erase all the information they hold on a specific user, should the need arise.

-The most recent Guidelines (06/2020) on the interplay of the PSD2 and the GDPR, adopted by the European Data Protection Board, which provided further clarification on the relation and interaction between the two sets of rules, specifically related to consent, data retention, transparency, and security.
+The most recent Guidelines (06/2020) on the interplay of the PSD2 and the GDPR, adopted by the European Data Protection Board, provided further clarification on the relation and interaction between the two sets of rules, specifically related to consent, data retention, transparency, and security.

 Enabling and incentivizing cross-border electronic transactions